 Acting as an expert witness on English law in proceedings in British Columbia;

 Advising and representing CEOs of FTSE listed companies in financial remedy proceedings where significant issues arose in respect of complex share option schemes.

-Simon is a qualified family mediator and undertakes mediation in family finance, Inheritance Act and TOLATA claims.
+Simon is a qualified family mediator and an accredited CEDR mediator.
+He undertakes mediation work in TOLATA claims, cross over TOLATA/schedule 1 claims, Inheritance Act claims and family law professional negligence actions’

 Simon appeared in the recent leading professional negligence/family law case of Landsberg v Minkin EWCA Civ 152 and acts both for claimants and also for insurers acting for family law solicitors against whom claims of professional negligence have been made.

 "Simon is very concise, very clear and very good on pleadings.
 He's a real pleasure to work with as he operates at the right level such that you feel that he's working as part of a team.
 He's very knowledgeable and you can put your clients in fron of him with confidence."
 Band 4 - Chambers and Partners, 2023